There’s Beauty in the Broken when We Stay to be Remade

 And God keeps answering that prayer through the ups, downs, twists, and turns of the life lessons I continue to learn.
 It’s actually through those lessons that the complexities of Christianity become a simpler reality for me because the Holy Spirit helps me see them through the lens of my personal relationship with Jesus Christ.

-In this world, there are a lot of decisions vying for our immediate attention, but there is one decision, I believe, that’s the most important decision we’ll ever make.
+In this world, there are a lot of decisions vying for our immediate attention, but there is one decision, I believe, is the most important decision we’ll ever make.

 So, I’m inviting you to simply push pause in your day, stop scrolling, and give me just a few minutes to tell you about this life changing decision that requires your undivided attention.